 Elizabeth Ellen Carter is an award-winning historical romance writer who pens richly detailed historical romantic adventures.
 A former newspaper journalist, Carter ran an award-winning PR agency for 12 years.
 She lives in Australia with her husband and two cats.

-Her second novel, Warrior’s Surrender, was published by Etopia the following year.
+Her second novel, Warrior’s Surrender, was published the following year.
 Set in Northumbria in 1077, it sets the relationship between a displaced Saxon noblewoman and a Norman baron against the turbulent backdrop of England in the years following the Norman invasion of 1066.
 Reviewers found the novel ‘a fast moving and passionate read’ with ‘strong characters, an intriguing plot, and plenty of action… a sexy romance to be savoured’.
 Readers agreed, voting Warrior’s Surrender Favourite Historical Fiction in the 2015 Readers & Writers Down Under Readers Choice Awards.

 Carter moved up to 1802 for the light-hearted romantic short story Three Ships, part of the Christmas 2014 anthology A Season To Remember, and ventured briefly into contemporary romance for the first time with her Romance Writers of Australia annual Little Gems competition placegetter, The Tin Bear, in August 2015.